smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/README.md

 * Newer homes (post-1999) are priced at a premium across all regions, with farms in Bornholm averaging DKK 13.2M, highlighting strong valuation for modern housing stock.

-* Price negotiations are most pronounced for older and seasonal properties, particularly apartments in Bornholm (−6.2%), farms in Fyn and the Islands (−4.6%), and summer houses built between 1900–1919 (−9.33%
+* Price negotiations are most pronounced for older and seasonal properties, particularly apartments in Bornholm (−6.2%), farms in Fyn and the Islands (−4.6%), and summer houses built between 1900–1919 (−9.33%)
-## Scope of Analysis (Stakeholder Questions)
-* How have residential housing prices changed over time, and how do trends differ by region?
-* Which house types have experienced the highest price growth over time?
-* How do macroeconomic factors, such as nominal interest rates and inflation, relate to housing prices and sales trends in Denmark?
-* Are newer homes priced at a premium compared to older homes, and does this vary by region or house type?
-* How does the difference between offer price and final purchase price vary across regions, market conditions, and time periods?
-* What insights can be drawn from average housing prices and percentage differences between offer and purchase prices across house age groups?

  ## SQL Methodology